cmaloney/dcos-docs/_pages/administration/installing/custom/gui.md

     ### DC/OS Environment Settings

     **Username**
     :   Specify the administrator username.
-This username is required for using DCOS.
+This username is required for using DC/OS.

     **Password**
     :   Specify the administrator password.
-This password is required for using DCOS.
+This password is required for using DC/OS.

     **ZooKeeper for Exhibitor Private IP**